 Never Again Rwanda believes that the remembrance (commemoration) and public speaking about Genocide committed against Tutsi in Rwanda, its preparations, how it was executed and its consequences are some of the pathways for preventing it from reoccurring in and outside Rwanda.
 This activity seeks to empower youth with critical thinking skills and civic participation opportunities.

-In order to engage youth in dealing with the past constructively, Never Again Rwanda conducts trainings, workshops, national and international public speaking competitions, national and regional conferences on topics related to dealing with traumatic past to build a better future, as well Civil courage during war and genocide.
+NAR conducts training, workshops, national and international public speaking competitions, national and regional conferences on topics related to dealing with traumatic past to build a better future.
 These activities help youth to understand how the past can be reflected on to build a brighter future and get more involved in peace building processes.